bark-simulator/bark-simulator.github.io/src/data/tutorials/index.md

 ## Installing BARK
-In this section, we explain how to clone BARK to running the first example in BARK.
+In this section, we explain how to clone BARK up to running the first example in BARK.
 <br />
 <br />
 To get BARK running, follow these steps: